 How do I know my absentee ballot is secure?

 Absentee ballots must be sent directly to the voter, who signs for it twice, once on the application and again on the ballot itself.
 The completed absentee ballot must be placed in the “Ballots Herein” envelope provided with the absentee ballot.
-That envelope should be placed inside a return envelope that must also be signed and witnessed before returning.
+That envelope should be placed inside a postage paid return envelope.

 When is Election Day?
 When are polls open?